 Grants payable involve fair value measurement only upon initial recognition.
 Grants payable, which are expected to be paid in future years, are recorded at the present value of their estimated future cash flows using discount rates equal to the borrowing rates from a local banking institution which would be extended to other similar nonprofit organizations.
 This approach is consistent with the guidance provided under Accounting Standards Codification ("ASC") Topic 820.
-There were no discounted grants payable in 2015 or 2014.
+There were no discounted grants payable in 2016 or 2015.

-At the end of the approved grant term and upon completion of BWF's internal grant modification and closing process, grant recoveries and adjustments are recorded in the period in which they are closed or modified as reflected on the Statements of Activities and Changes in Net Assets.
-As of December 31, 2015 and 2014, grant recoveries and adjustments were recorded related to closed grants with pending refunds in the amounts of \$42,916 and \$214,162, respectively.
+At the end of the approved grant term and upon completion of BWF's internal grant modification and closing process, grant recoveries and adjustments are recorded in the period in which they are closed or modified as reflected on the Statements of Activities.
+As of December 31, 2016 and 2015, grant recoveries and adjustments were recorded related to closed grants with pending refunds in the amounts of \$5,320 and \$42,916, respectively.